Why might you need cover?

 If you decide to take out mobile phone insurance, you should check the conditions of your policy to make sure you get the cover you need.
 Check for exclusions, and look for policies with a low excess.

 Are you covered elsewhere?

-Package bank accounts and home insurance policies typically include cover for mobile phones, and your phone may also still be under warranty:
+Packaged bank accounts and home insurance policies typically include cover for mobile phones, and your phone may still be under warranty:

 Most current accounts where you pay a monthly fee include mobile phone insurance, and you may be able to cover two phones for no extra cost if you have a joint account.

 You will need to register your phone with your bank to start your cover, and you will also need to update your details if you upgrade your handset.